 If you find that you fall into the more stressed category, it’s important for you, your sleep, and your well-being that you find ways to manage your stress.
 This can vary from person to person, but we have a few tips that can help.

-- Try to avoid stimulants during the day, yes this means caffeine.
+- Try to avoid stimulants later in the day, yes this means caffeine.

 - Exercise causes endorphins, endorphins keep you happy.
 Exercise also helps to reduce cortisol, a common hormone that can keep you up.